GRAND GATEWAY

 Phase I: Preliminary Engineering

-After the PEL Study is completed, the project team will move into Phase I Engineering.
+After the PEL Study was completed, the project team moved into Phase I Engineering.
 This phase of study includes the completion of detailed studies with respect to traffic performance, safety, socioeconomic and environmental impacts, roadway design and alternatives analysis, structural design, as well as public/stakeholder involvement, and state and federal agency coordination.

 Phase II: Contract Plan Preparation and Land Acquisition